umarhassan-mitodl/15.616-fall-2004/content/pages/readings.md

 {{< tdopen >}}
 Bagley.
 Chapter 14 (section on "Trademarks" and "Domain Names"), pp. 525-534.

 Not required reading - for your future reference only: Hale and Dorr LLP's "2003 Internet Alerts."
-Available at the Web site of [Hale and Dorr LLP](https://web.archive.org/web/20071027101237/https://www.wilmerhale.com/publications/whPubsDetail.aspx?publication=2144).
+Available at the Web site of {{% resource_link "c5b99ad1-7373-465b-8e18-7198bca9570f" "Hale and Dorr LLP" %}}.
 {{< tdclose >}}

 {{< trclose >}}